Azure-Samples/AnomalyDetector/ipython-notebook/README.md

 - A [Cognitive Services API account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) with access to the Anomaly Detector API.
 Before continuing, You will need the access key from your Azure dashboard.
 ## Running the sample

-You can either run this sample locally as a Jupyter notebook, or deploy it to Azure as an Azure Notebook.
+You can run this sample locally as a Jupyter notebook.

 1. Make sure Jupyter Notebook is running.
 2. Navigate to the Jupyter Notebooks for this sample, and click on one.